Who sits on the Expert Committees, as part of the Global Cancer Update Programme, and what do they do?

 He has been working as investigator on the Nurses’ Health Studies I and II, the Health Professionals Follow-up Study, and the European Prospective Investigation into Cancer and Nutrition (EPIC), and is among the principal investigators and member of the board of directors of the German National Cohort (NAKO Gesundheitsstudie).

-Dr Pischon was stipend of the German Academic Exchange Service (DAAD) and received several awards from scientific societies.
+Prof Pischon was stipend of the German Academic Exchange Service (DAAD) and received several awards from scientific societies.
 His research focuses on the impact of metabolic factors, diet and lifestyle on the risk of chronic diseases, particularly cancer, cardiovascular disease and diabetes.
 His research results have been published in major international journals.

-Professor Annie Anderson, University of Dundee, UK
+Prof Annie Anderson, University of Dundee, UK

 Annie S. Anderson BSc PhD RD FRPE FRSE is Professor of Public Health Nutrition and Co-director of the Centre for Research into Cancer Prevention and Screening at Ninewells Medical School, University of Dundee.